 The data collected during the previous funding years of the project exhibit interesting biological and fishery trends that will continue to be monitored in subsequent years of sampling for the proposed project.
-As expected, the average length of retained fish (39.6 cm) is larger than that of discarded fish (27.1 cm).
-However, the high frequency of legal-sized (>27.94 cm) discarded black sea bass suggests black sea bass are primarily being discarded due to seasonal closures and/or low daily limits, rather than the minimum size limit (Figure 2).
-The range of lengths of discarded fish further supports this, showing that even the largest of sampled black sea bass (receiving the highest market value) are often discarded.
+As expected, the average length of retained fish (38.9 cm) is larger than that of discarded fish (24.5 cm).
+However, the high frequency of legal-sized (>27.94 cm) discarded black sea bass caught by commercial gear suggests black sea bass are primarily being discarded due to seasonal closures and/or low daily limits, rather than the minimum size limit.
+For example, 37% of all commercially discarded fish have been legal size.
+The range of lengths of discarded fish further supports this, showing that even the largest of sampled black sea bass (receiving the highest market value) are often discarded (Figure 2).

 Figure 2.
-Size spectra of black sea bass sampled by the Research Fleet from November 30, 2016 to May 1, 2021.
-Red bars indicate discarded (D) fish.
-Blue bars indicate retained (R) fish.
-The black dashed line represents the Rhode Island minimum legal size of 11 inches (27.94 cm).
+Size spectra of black sea bass sampled by the Research Fleet from November 30, 2016 to May 1, 2023.

 When comparing gear selectivity between the different gear types represented within the Research Fleet, trends between discarded and retained black sea bass are apparent (Figures 3 and 4).
 Trawl gear regularly interacts with the largest size range of black sea bass of all the gear types represented.
-Rod and reel (commercial and charter), fish pot, and lobster pot all exhibited nearly as wide a range of size interaction with black sea bass as trawl gear types, however did not interact with the smallest of size classes of black sea bass as frequently and therefore had higher mean total length.
-Of the three gear types previously mentioned, rod and reel exhibited less variance in size interaction due to relative lower presence of smaller size classes of black sea bass.
+Rod and reel (commercial and charter), fish pot, and lobster pot all exhibited nearly as wide a range of size interaction with black sea bass as trawl gear types, however, did not interact with the smallest of size classes of black sea bass as frequently and therefore had higher mean total length.
 Gillnet appears to be in a distinct grouping of its own and exhibits the highest selectivity amongst all represented target gear types, as this gear exclusively interacts with the largest size classes of black sea bass.
-Conch pot and oyster aquaculture are similarly selective compared to gillnet gear however interact primarily with the smallest size classes of black sea bass.
+The "other" gear category primarily represents conch pots and oyster aquaculture gear; these gear types are similarly selective compared to gillnet gear however interact primarily with the smallest size classes of black sea bass.
 Interestingly, black sea bass of legal size (>27.94 cm) are still sometimes captured in conch pots and have been retained for sale during sampling events.